perfsonar/docs/FAQ.rst

 *Q: How can I clean up the data in my esmond instance?*

-A: Information on this can be found here: http://docs.perfsonar.net/multi_ma_backups.html#multi-ma-backups-delete.
+A: Information on this can be found here: :ref:`multi_ma_backups-delete`.

 *Q: How can I backup the data in my esmond instance?*

 A: Information on this can be found here: http://docs.datastax.com/en/cassandra/2.0/cassandra/operations/ops_backup_restore_c.html

-Additionally, to back up perfSONAR data from an MA see guidance on this page: http://docs.perfsonar.net/multi_ma_backups.html.
+Additionally, to back up perfSONAR data from an MA see guidance on this page: :doc:`multi_ma_backups`.
 Note that some steps may destroy data.

 For PostgreSQL: *This will delete any existing data and replace it with the backup* For Cassandra and nodetool, It also overwrites existing data (via https://specs.openstack.org/openstack/trove-specs/specs/liberty/cassandra-backup-restore.html):
-A snapshot can be restored by moving all *.db files from a snapshot directory to the respective keyspace overwriting any existing files.
+A snapshot can be restored by moving all \*.db files from a snapshot directory to the respective keyspace overwriting any existing files.

 *Q: How do I backup a perfSONAR instance or migrate the configuration and data to a new machine?*